Crownpeak/best-practices/fredhopper/fhr-salesforce-commerce-cloud/troubleshooting-and-faqs/README.md

 ## Frequently Asked Questions

 * **Q: What are the best practices for data synchronization between SFCC and Fredhopper?**
-  * **A:** Use incremental updates whenever possible.
+  * **A:** Use incremental updates for updates throughout the day and conduct regular scheduled full catalog syncs to ensure data consistency & optimisation.
 Implement robust error handling and monitoring.
 Optimize data transformation scripts.
 * **Q: How can I improve the performance of the Fredhopper Query API?**
   * **A:** Implement caching strategies, optimize API queries, and monitor server performance.
 Use a CDN.
 * **Q: What are the key considerations for security when integrating Fredhopper with SFCC?**